kubernetes/kubernetes/cluster/addons/README.md

 because the system will bring them back to the original state, in particular:
 - If an add-on is deleted, it will be recreated automatically.
 - If an add-on is updated through Apiserver, it will be reconfigured to the state given by the supplied fields in the initial config.
-Though it is fine to modify a field that was unspecified.

 On the cluster, the add-ons are kept in `/etc/kubernetes/addons` on the master node, in yaml / json files.
 The addon manager periodically `kubectl apply`s the contents of this